Nicoo34/DiscordBot/README.md

 # DiscordBot
 Made for a fiveM server

-This bot is just a tool for launch & close WL session on your discord it's not linked to FiveM
+This bot is just a tool for launch & close whitelist session session on your discord it's not linked to FiveM